Vladimirtrif/VixOS/README.md

 ```
 sudo nixos-install --flake "github:YourUserName/YourRepoFork#hostName"
 ```
-Reboot and login to user named desktop (root).
+Reboot and login to root (hostname, which is nixos by default in this config).
 Then set password for your user
 ```
 sudo passwd yourUserName
 ```